-Child, family and school social work jobs are projected to grow 13%.
+Child, family and school social work jobs are projected to grow 13 percent.
 Child and family social workers “will be needed to work with families to strengthen parenting skills, prevent child abuse and identify alternative homes for children who are unable to live with their biological families,” the BLS states.

-Health care jobs also are projected for 13% growth, and “will continue to be needed to help aging populations and their families adjust to new treatments, medications and lifestyles.”
+Health care jobs also are projected for 13 percent growth, and “will continue to be needed to help aging populations and their families adjust to new treatments, medications and lifestyles.”

-Health care and substance abuse social work is projected at 15% growth, the BLS reports.
+Health care and substance abuse social work is projected at 15 percent growth, the BLS reports.

 Children's Services Crisis

-The current statewide social worker vacancy rate in Idaho is 40% to 50%, and the turnover among midlevel social workers in child welfare jumped by 19% from 2020 to 36% in 2021, said Delmar de la Torre Stone, executive director of NASW-Idaho and a registered lobbyist.
+The current statewide social worker vacancy rate in Idaho is 40 percent to 50 percent, and the turnover among midlevel social workers in child welfare jumped by 19 percent from 2020 to 36 percent in 2021, said Delmar de la Torre Stone, executive director of NASW-Idaho and a registered lobbyist.

 The governor approved funding 24 new social workers, he said, but the state auditor’s recommendation was to hire more than 70.